Australian Society of Authors: Founding

-In October 1962 the President of the Fellowship of Australian Writers (FAW), Walter Stone, invited delegates from all other writers' societies to a meeting in Sydney to discuss the formation of a national organisation to represent professional authors.
+In October 1962 the President of the Fellowship of Australian Writers, Walter Stone, invited delegates from all other writers' societies to a meeting in Sydney to discuss the formation of a national organisation to represent professional authors.
 A series of meetings followed culminating in the formation of the ASA on 15 May 1963, and the acceptance of a provisional constitution on 26 June 1963.

 Miles Franklin Award winning author Dal Stivens became the founding President of the ASA in 1963.

 The poet Jill Hellyer was the first Executive Secretary and received an honorarium of £10 a week.
 Her home in Mt Colah became the ASA's first official address.
 Vice presidents were the novelist Morris West and the critic and sometime publisher P.R. ("Inky") Stephensen.
 The treasurer was bookseller A.W.
 Sheppard, and printer Walter Stone was the editor of the new society's journal Broadside (which would later become Australian Author).
 Other authors on the first committee and council included Nancy Cato, Nan Chauncy, C.B.
 Christesen, Joan Clarke, Dymphna Cusack, Frank Dalby Davison, Mary Durack Miller, John K. Ewers, Sir Keith Hancock, Xavier Herbert, A. D. Hope, Leonard Mann, Alan Marshall, David Martin, T. Inglis Moore, John O'Grady, Roland Robinson, Colin Simpson, Douglas Stewart, Judith Wright, Betty Roland, and Alan Yates.

-Campaigns and Services
+Campaigns and services

 The ASA's first campaign was to abolish the "colonial royalty", by which Australian authors published by British publishers were paid a 10% royalty on book sales in the UK but only a 5% royalty on books sold in Australia, which were considered "export sales".
 There were also campaigns for an "open market" for books in Australia in an attempt to break the monopoly of British publishers.

 The ASA also crusaded to convince a succession of governments that Public Lending Right (PLR) is legitimate recompense to authors for loss of sales when their books are held in Australian public libraries.
 In 1975, PLR was finally brought in.
 However, for another 25 years the ASA continued to cajole, argue and lobby for Educational Lending Right (ELR) to be introduced.
-Efforts were finally rewarded in 2000 when ELR was included as part of the Howard Government's GST compensation package to the book industry.
+Efforts were finally rewarded in 2000 when ELR was included as part of the Howard government's GST compensation package to the book industry.
 The PLR scheme makes payments to eligible Australian creators and publishers whose books are held in public lending libraries, while the ELR scheme makes similar payments for books held in educational libraries.

 The ASA successfully campaigned for the government to expand PLR / ELR payments to include digital formats: ebooks and audiobooks with $12.9m announced for DLR (digital lending rights) in 2023.